 \section{Introduction}

-Designing tokenomics policies with good properties is pivotal to ensuring the success of blockchain systems in the long term.
 Blockchains create value by offering services in a fully decentralized manner, wherein \emph{users} pay fees to access these services, while the functioning and security of the system is guaranteed by a set of nodes or \emph{validators} who receive rewards for performing the necessary computations required by the protocol.
+These payments are issued in the system's native \emph{token} and the mechanism that mints and distributes these tokens to the relevant participants determines the ``tokenomics policy'' of the blockchain.
+Designing such policies with good properties is pivotal to ensuring the success of blockchain systems in the long term.

-These payments are issued in the system's native \emph{token}.
-The token's value or \emph{price}, denoted in standard (fiat) currency, crucially determines the actual costs for users and the compensation for validators.
-A drop or fluctuation in the token's price can make the system less attractive for both types of parties.
-While the system cannot directly control its token price in the market, it can implement various monetary policies (such as token minting, adjusting the total supply or transaction fees, change the validator rewards mechanisms, and others) to achieve a long-term equilibrium with the desired price without compromising the system's viability and decentralization.
+The token's value or \emph{price}, denominated in standard (fiat) currency, crucially determines the actual costs for users and the compensation for validators.
+An upward or downward fluctuation in the token's price can make the system less attractive for either type of party.
+While the system cannot directly control its token price in the market, it can implement various monetary policies (such as increasing token minting, burning transaction fees, adjusting the level of transaction fees, change the validator level of rewards, and others) to achieve a long-term equilibrium with the desired price without compromising the system's viability and decentralization.